Cuda-Chen/cuda-chen.github.io/_posts/build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 Currently there is no python wheels or dpkg packages that built with Nvidia GPU support.
 So we have to compile OpenCV from source.

+In this tutorial, I put both `opencv` and `opencv_contrib` repository in `~/opencv` directory.
-I will use `git` to download the source code so that I can change the version I like.
+I will use `git` to download the source code so that I can change the version I like:
 ```
 $ cd ~
 $ mkdir opencv